WiresmithTech/ni-fpga-interface/README.md

 ## Requirements

-* You need CLang installed and to be on the path for the C header pre-processing.
 * The C interface needs to be exported with the "prefix" set to something without spaces and we expect a single directory with the NiFpga C and H files.

 ## Examples